eddie485/Commemorative-Plaques-of-UWA/README.md

 Usage

 * User starts on homepage
-  * Option to choose one of three themes from buttons or navbar dropdown
+  * Presents a map alongside sidebar with all information
+    * Map has ability to change between satelite and street view
+    * Sidebar contains future information regarding walks
   * Navbar allows for access to different features of website
     * Locations Page
     * About Page
+  * Option to choose one of three themes from buttons or navbar dropdown
+    * Arts Through Time
+    * Distinct Personalities
+    * Bilya Marlee
+* Locations page presents all locations that are available on website
+  * Locations have image and title as well as shortened descriptions
+    * Can be expanded upon clicking the read more button
+    * Has a find on map button to take user directly to the location on map
+* About page has all information regarding website
+  * Summary of UWA Historical Society
+  * Information about how website came to be
+  * Aknowledgements
+  * Bibliography

 Maps are used from Mapbox.
 To use this web application open in: